 The idioms below are somewhat less common than the ones above, perhaps because they are not useful in as many different situations or they are not used as frequently among younger people as they once were.
 However, they are all still examples of English idioms you will encounter sometimes.

 Idioms are usually casual in nature, so in most cases, you wouldn't use them in a piece of formal writing.
-However, like many other types of figurative language, idioms make speech and writing more colorful and interesting, and you will encounter them in many different settings and situations.
+However, like many other types of figurative language, idioms can make your vocabulary and writing more colorful and interesting.
+Want to practice English idioms?
+Check out our practice pages below.